dhmncivichacks/timewebsite/README.md

 #### Fork the repository

+1. Create an account on Github and add your SSH keys.
+These are used to authenticate your git commands with Github.
+Github has nice documentation on this step.
 1. Log in to Github
 1. Visit https://github.com/dhmncivichacks/timewebsite
 1. Click the word "Fork" in the upper right of this page.
 This makes a copy of the source code under your user account with Github.